Here’s a thought I had:

 - Intuition/insight.
 This refers to that ‘inner sense’ of things that often can’t be explained and often cannot be learned.

 - Memory/1+1=2.
-This refers to the ability to remember, do logic, analyze, etc. This is often a result of learning.
+This refers to the ability to remember, do logic, analyze, etc. This is often a result of learning and experience.

 The base of these three qualities is the self/self-in-the-world.
 The other two qualities rest on this.
 This is because, without the self/self-in-the-world there is nothing and no “education”.
 In other words, any “education” that forgets the self/self-in-the-world is no “education” at all.